Update: May 11, 2020, 5 p.m.

-- If you are seeking counseling or psychiatry services, please call our office at (818) 677-2366 (select Option 1) and leave a message to schedule a phone appointment with one of our counselors.
-It is important to note that telemental health services have differences from traditional in-person mental health services; our counselors will assess your particular needs and speak with you about their recommendations for your care.
+- If you are seeking counseling or psychiatry services, please call our office at (818) 677-2366 (select Option 1) to schedule a brief screening (phone appointment) with one of our therapists.
+It is important to note that telemental health services have differences from traditional in-person mental health services; our therapists will assess your particular needs and speak with you about their recommendations for your care.

 - Therapy Appointments: Please call our office at (818) 677-2366 (select Option 1) to discuss scheduling a telemental health appointment with your counselor.